ICW1/icw1.github.io/_posts/2023-10-16-Markdown-Style-Guide.md

 > Blockquote
 >> Nested Blockquote

-Syntax highlighting can be used with triple backticks, like so:
+Syntax highlighting can be used with triple backticks, like:

 ```javascript
 /* Some pointless Javascript */